Andrej1601/HTMLSignage/README.md

 The admin interface now exposes a “Benutzer” button in the header that opens a modal to create, edit and remove accounts as well as assign roles.
 New passwords can be set or rotated directly from the UI, and attempts to delete the final admin account are blocked to prevent lock-outs.
-All changes are persisted to `data/users.json` and logged in `data/audit.log` together with the acting user for auditing.
+All changes are persisted in the SQLite database at `data/signage.db` and logged in `data/audit.log` together with the acting user for auditing.

 The PHP helper is still available for automation or bootstrapping: